hoangthienan95/computer-vision-project/README.md

 **Figure 8:**
 </center>
 <br>
+*END proposed removal* <br>
+---

 ### Region Proposal Network

-The region proposal network (RPN) receives the feature maps of different scales from the FPN.
+The region proposal network (RPN) receives the feature maps from the various levels of the feature pyramid.
 The RPN scans the image in a sliding-window fashion and finds areas that contain objects (region proposals or regions of interest).

 #### Anchors
-The regions that the RPN scans over are called anchors.
+Because scanning each possible region in an image would be computationally expensive, the image is broken down into prescribed regions which are scanned.
+The prescribed regions that the RPN scans over are called anchors.
 Anchors are boxes distributed over the image area.
 In the Mask-RCNN implementation, **there are about 200k anchors of different sizes and aspect ratios**.
 Here, we are just showing one anchor size.
 Also, **we are showing the anchors on the image, while in practice, the anchors are regions on the feature maps**.This allows the RPN to reuse the extracted features efficiently and avoid duplicate calculations.

 <br>